-In this months blog we’re giving you some tips on how to best prepare your holiday home for the winter months.
-If you’re away from your caravan over the winter period, it is important to prepare it for the cold, wet weather.
+In this month’s blog, we’re giving you some tips on how best to prepare your holiday home for the winter months.
+If you’re away from your caravan over winter, it is important to prepare it for the cold, wet weather.

-Winterising your caravan will not only give you peace of mind while you are away from the park, it will prevent any problems occurring that you will need to deal with when you return for a relaxing week away!
+Winterising your caravan will not only give you peace of mind while you are away from the park, but it will also prevent any problems from occurring that you will need to deal with when you return for a relaxing week away!

 You should make sure that your holiday home is kept aired and dry over the winter months.
 By leaving your radiators on the frost setting and using a timer so that they come on for a few minutes every hour, your pipes will be protected against hard frosts and will be kept warm to protect them from damage.

-- Don’t forget to remove all of the water from the system while you are leaving your caravan over the winter.
-Follow these steps and you won’t go wrong!
+- Don’t forget to remove all the water from the system while leaving your caravan over the winter.
+Follow these steps, and you won’t go wrong!

-- Turn of your water by the stopcock under the caravan.
+- Turn off your water by the stopcock under the caravan.
 Drain all of the water from the system by opening up the taps and letting them run dry.

 - Leave the taps open.

 - Flush the toilet to empty the system.
 Then pour a small amount of antifreeze into your toilet bowl and cistern to prevent any freezing and cracking of the ceramics.

 - Disconnect shower from taps and pour more antifreeze down all plugholes.

 - Open all drain valves under the caravan.